AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 #### Regular Expressions {#regular-expressions}

-After Dispatcher 4.2.0, you can include POSIX Extended Regular Expressions in your filter patterns.
+In Dispatcher versions later than 4.2.0, you can include POSIX Extended Regular Expressions in your filter patterns.

 #### Troubleshooting Filters {#troubleshooting-filters}